wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

    :alt: A battery flag is just a small piece of plastic that fits in the battery connector.

 - Using battery flags (a piece of plastic placed in the battery connector) is a common way to indicate that a battery has been charged.
 Battery flags can also be easily 3D printed.

-- Only use a charged battery that has been verfied using methods above for competition matches.
-If you are in a situation where you have run out of charged batteries, please ask a veteran team for help!
-Nobody wants to see a robot dead on the field (:ref:`brownout <docs/software/roborio-info/roborio-brownouts:roboRIO Brownout and Understanding Current Draw>`) due to a bad or uncharged battery.